Interview with Alison Andrews: Vegan Exercise Enthusiast

 I went vegetarian in 1999 after seeing a window display in London's Covent Garden which featured a mannequin in a chef’s hat and white coat holding a headless chicken in one hand and a knife in the other and there was blood everywhere.
 Suddenly I just understood that if I was eating chicken, then I was directly responsible for this carnage.
 However, at the time I didn't really understand anything about veganism and thought that there were happy cows and chickens happily giving their milk and eggs.
 It was only in 2005 after struggling with some health issues that I found out more about nutrition and then started eating mostly vegan.
 However, without putting my head and my heart together I was still occasionally eating small amounts of dairy if out at a restaurant or something.
-It was when I read Skinny Bitch and watched documentaries like Earthlings that the ethics were put into place for me and I was then 100% vegan and have been now for over 4.5 years
+It was when I read Skinny Bitch and watched documentaries like Earthlings that the ethics were put into place for me and I was then 100% vegan and have never looked back.

 How long have you been vegan?